Fire and rescue services

 Road accidents are a common cause of death.

-Petrol and diesel shortages occur.
+Petrol and diesel shortages occur regularly.
 You may experience long queues at petrol stations.
-Plan ahead.
+Plan ahead and keep a supply of fuel on hand.
 There are no roadside assistance organisations for stranded drivers.

 Police regularly conduct breathalyser tests on drivers.
 Main roads have speed cameras.